amortensen/dots-protocol/draft-teague-dots-protocol.md

   mitigation associated with eventid.

-Interactions
+Interactions    {#interactions}
 ------------

-### Session Initialization
+### Session Initialization      {#interactions-session-initialization}

 Signaling sessions are initiated by the DOTS client.
-Session initialization begins when the DOTS client connects to the DOTS server port, 4646 (the hex value for the ASCII character "." twice).
+Session initialization begins when the DOTS client connects to the DOTS server port, 4646.
 After connecting, the DOTS client establishes the channel security context, including all necessary cryptographic exchanges between the two DOTS agents.

 This signal channel specification is transport-agnostic, and delegates the details of transport, including transport security, to transport-specific